ecurrencyhodler/pleb.fi/content/potluck.md

 - Limit Team Size
 - Do set policies (see [austin's](/austin)) on cheating
 - Have a remote hacker policy
 - Collect team info towards end of hackathon.
-Also ask how they'd like to be mentioned alongisde their project publicly and if they are comfortable being recorded.
+Also ask how what name/nym they want publicly shared with their project name and if they are okay with being recorded.
 - Consider allowing speakers to participate.
 They also make great mentors!
 - Collect W-9's if payouts are over the threshold
+- Give 30 minutes or more for people to work on their presentations after they submit their projects

 ## Judging & Prizes